2vsh/YouTubeChannelDownloader/PLEASE_READ_ME.md

 ### Requirements
 Python 3.x

-A YouTube API key (you can obtain one from the Google Developer Console)
+A YouTube API key (you can obtain one from the Google Developer Console; Step by step tutorial on repo.)

 The following Python libraries: